Arbor School Faculty and Staff 2025-2026

 Intermediate Teacher (2014-2016, 2020 - present)

+Oriana graduated from the Arbor Center for Teaching in 2016 after winding her way through other careers and homes across the world.
 A native of Colombia, Oriana returned to Arbor having applied her Spanish fluency and cultural knowledge in dual immersion classrooms in the Oregon City and Canby school districts.
-A 2016 graduate of the Arbor Center for Teaching, she is eager to bring her interdisciplinary background in creative writing, life science, illustration, and theater to the fertile ground at Arbor.
-Her passion for integrated thematic curriculum and project-based learning makes her return to arbor feel like coming home!
-When she’s not teaching you can find her mucking about in the garden, jumping into cold water, making a sweet smelling mess in the kitchen, salsa dancing, or playing with her daughter, Luna.
+She has been eager to bring her interdisciplinary background in creative writing, life science, illustration, and theater to the fertile ground at Arbor.
+Her passion for integrated thematic curriculum and project-based learning fit seamlessly in the ambitious world of Arbor's Intermediate Classroom where she especially loves fostering a love of the written word.
+When she’s not teaching, you can find her writing poems, jumping into cold water, planning elaborate theme nights, salsa dancing, or playing with her daughter, Luna.

 Britta Daubersmith

-Britta joined the Arbor community this year as the Intermediate and Senior Librarian having served a previous role as an Intermediate and Senior reading specialist and Design assistant.
-Having taught in independent and private schools in Berkeley, Minneapolis, and the Portland area, Britta now enjoys the opportunity to work with the entire Arbor community as a leader in Arbor’s reading program and as a curator of the Library collection.
-Britta’s engagement with faculty and students will keep the Library as the heart of the school.
+After more than 25 years in the classroom, Britta joined the Arbor community in 2021.
+She has taught third through sixth grades in independent and private schools in Berkeley, Minneapolis, and in the Portland area.
+Britta now enjoys the opportunity to work with the oldest students in the Arbor community as a leader in Arbor’s reading and literacy program and as a curator of the Library’s 4th - 8th grade collection.
+Britta’s engagement with faculty and students keeps the Library, and all things literacy, as the heart of the school.

 Marc DeHart